Dogs are Not Wolves: Amylase, Starch Digestion and Vegan Diets

 Interestingly enough, the evolution of our furry friend isn't too far off from our own body's adaptations over the years.
 According to TheScientist.com, “...Some of the changes observed in dog digestion have parallels in humans.
 As we moved from hunting meat and gathering berries to farming grains and vegetables, we, too, duplicated our amylase gene, which some have seen as an adaptation to a starch-rich diet."

 As if we didn't already know dogs were magical, their extraordinary evolution alongside humans proves their bodies have adapted to thrive off of diets rich in starchy foods.
-To learn more about v-dog's healthy, hypoallergenic, plant-based products for your pup, check out our FAQ page!
+To learn more about v-dog's healthy, hypoallergenic, plant-based products for your pup.

 A note from a homeopathic veterinarian: